 Flexible Type Curve Modeling

 ProjectRA provides numerous ways to build a type curve and its inherent variability.
 You can import from database analogs, import from reservoir simulators or construct the variability to match observations from either.
 When attempting to match observations, the dependent fluid ratios can be modeled to change through time.

 Type curves can also be generated from empirical methods where all input parameters can include uncertainty.
 An intermediate simulation which can be run which shows the range of EUR per well for the modeled products.

 Trumpet Plots and Confidence Curves

 ProjectRA features the use of Trumpet Plots to characterize the inherent, irreducible uncertainty of what the mean IP rate will ultimately be when forecasting from existing wells or analog information.
 Confidence curves support pilot program design where ProjectRA calculates the required # wells required to be 80% (or other user defined confidence level) for a given hurdle rate.

 ProjectRA allows the user to evaluate alternate scenarios and explore the outcomes.
 In the example in figure 5, two development scenarios with different well spacing may be compared.
 Further, it is possible to weight the scenarios to evaluate drilling out the project area with variable well spacing or other inputs to the model.

 Volumetrics for the in-place resources and recoverable hydrocarbon volumes can be calculated and used to reality check the type curve estimated EURs.
 An implied recovery efficiency provides the opportunity to reality check the inputs and range of uncertainties as shown in Figure 6.

-Whether scoping or field developing planning, ProjectRA provides a framework to help support the key decisions in integrated evaluation of unconventional projects.
-Answer the impact of adding an additional rig in a full field development plan in minutes rather than days with ProjectRA.
+Whether used for scoping or field developing planning, ProjectRAprovides a framework to help support the key decisions in the integrated economic evaluation of multi-well projects.